 - To know when your care would include experimental research and to refuse participation.

-- To select the clinician of your choice.
+- To select the clinician of your choice or change clinician as available.

 - To be given a comprehensive explanation of the need for, and alternatives to, being referred or transferred to another health care facility if it is medically appropriate.